Answers to Frequently Asked Questions (FAQs)

 It’s a good idea for you to check (before scheduling an appointment) on what kinds of benefits are in your insurance contract and how you are likely to be reimbursed.
 It’s also a good idea for you to find out what if any pre-authorizations, referrals, or treatment reports may be required by your insurer.

-A: Most sessions are 45-50 minutes long, with the last few minutes for scheduling and paying.
+A: Most sessions are 45 minutes long.
 Extended sessions are sometimes scheduled; they are billed proportionately. (for example, double session = double fee)

 A: Yes.
 There is no surcharge for using a credit card.

 A: No. The law in Maryland (and in most states) does not permit psychologists to prescribe medication.
 Prescriptions are generally written by physicians, like your Primary Care Provider or a psychiatrist.